Story hits 3-run homer in 7th, Rockies hold off Cards 3-2

 Pinch-hitter Raimel Tapia reached on an infield single with one out in the seventh and Garrett Hampson walked.
 Yonathan Daza beat out a potential double-play ball before Story hit a 461-foot drive off Génesis Cabrera (1-3) for his 10th homer of the season.

+“I like ones that are late in the game with a lot on the line, or obviously the walk-offs,” Story said.
+“Those are always special.”

-St. Louis got two in the eighth on RBI singles by Paul Goldschmidt and Yadier Molina, but Carlos Estevez left runners at the corners by striking out Harrison Bader.
+St. Louis got two in the eighth on RBI singles by Paul Goldschmidt and Yadier Molina, but Carlos Estévez left runners at the corners by striking out Harrison Bader.

+“We’re never out of it,” said Tommy Edman, who doubled before Carlson came to bat in the ninth.
+“We had a chance in the ninth but unfortunately we weren’t able to finish it off.”

 Freeland exited Monday’s start when his left hamstring cramped up while he was running the bases.
 He seemed to aggravate it Saturday night when he ran out a sacrifice bunt, but he stayed in the game and got through the sixth unscathed.

+“When I was running out of the box, I felt pretty good,” Freeland said.
+“And then I got about a quarter way, halfway up the line where I kind of got a feeling I should probably shut it down.
+Don’t want to do anything that’s going to take me out of this game.
+I got the sacrifice down and did my job that the runner moved over.”

-Cardinals starter Wade LeBlanc was equally effective, scattering three hits and three walks over 5 2/3 scoreless innings.
+Cardinals starter Wade LeBlanc was also effective, scattering three hits and three walks over 5 2/3 scoreless innings.

+“He’s been tremendous,” St. Louis manager Mike Shildt said.
+“Multiple pitches, throws where he wants, been able to control counts.
+He’s been phenomenal.”

 TRAINER’S ROOM

 Cardinals: OF Tyler O’Neill (finger) was out of the starting lineup.
-Imaging came back clean and O’Neill is day-to-day, manager Mike Shildt said.
+Imaging came back clean and he is day-to-day, Shildt said.

-Rockies: RHP Robert Stephenson (upper back tightness) should start throwing soon, manager Bud Black said. … 1B Matt Adams (elbow) has started full baseball activities.
+Rockies: RHP Robert Stephenson (upper back tightness) should start throwing soon, Black said. … 1B Matt Adams (elbow) has started full baseball activities.

 SHUFFLING THE DECK